Vaishno Devi stampede: May add some technical solutions for Yatra to avoid future mishaps, says Union Minister Jitendra Singh | www.lokmattimes.com

 Jitendra Singh also took to Twitter to release a list of the deceased and the injured.

-According to Jammu and Kashmir Director General of Police Dilbag Singh the incident occurred around 2:45 am, and as per initial reports, an argument broke out which led to people pushing each other and resulted in the stampede.
+According to Jammu and Kashmir DGP Dilbag Singh, the incident occurred around 2:45 am, and as per initial reports, an argument broke out which led to people pushing each other and resulted in the stampede.

 Prime Minister Modi expressed grief over the loss of lives in the stampede and announced an ex-gratia of Rs 2 lakh each to the next of kin of the deceased and Rs 50,000 to those injured.